I spent most of my teenage life wanting to know how to bulk up.

 At 16 I stood 6ft4 (193cm), I don’t remember my exact weight back then, I can’t have been more than 160 – 170 lbs (72kg) ish.

-So what the hey, I’m 6ft5 now and I weigh 220lbs 110kg and some change.
+I’m 6ft5 now and I weigh 220lbs 110kg and some change.
 Not the biggest I have been, but I would say that I have left my skinny days in the past.

 This is all 100% written from my own personal experience and I invite you to drop me a message/comment and let me know if any of the tips have helped you in any way.